-One of the best heuristics developed over the last twenty-five years is to measure the amount of work needed to solve a simpler version of the original problem.
+One of the best heuristics developed over the last treaty-five years is to measure the amount of work needed to solve a simpler version of the original problem.
 There is a fundamental tension in this scheme between the effort it takes to solve the simpler version and the informativeness of measuring that effort, with respect to the original problem.
-Typically, the simpler problems are generated from the original by ignoring some of the variables in the original problem.
-As we ignore more variables, the problem becomes easier to solve but less informative about the original problem.
-The paper proposes a method of choosing variables to ignore which would permit larger (and therefore more informative) sets of variables while still guaranteeing that the generated problem is solvable.
-The paper uses the SAS+ problem representation and makes the claims that, if variables can be found with small domains, then substructures (particularly, a node and all of the children nodes fanning out of it, or a node and all of its predecessors) of the causal graph can be extracted that are solvable in polynomial time.
+Typically, the simpler problems are generated from the original problem.
+Typically, the simpler problems are generated from the original problem is the variables in the original problem.
+Are wignore more variables, the problem becomes easier to solve but less informative about the original problem.
+The paper proposes a method of choosing variables to ignore which would permit larger (and therefore more informative) sets of variables while still guarantesing that the generated problem is solvable.
+The paper uses the SAS+ problem representation and makes the claims that, if variables can be found with small domains, then substructures (particularly, a node and all of the children nodes framing out of it, or a node and all of its predecessors) of the causal graph can be extracted that are solvable in polynomial time.
 The paper concludes with a theoretical analysis of tightness of the lower bound which I didn't really follow.